feature-flow/twotieredkanban/doc/index.rst

 =========================================

-Like any other agile practice, feature-flow is a part of a larger agile process that teams should tailor to their needs and experience.
+Like any other agile practice, feature-flow is a part of a larger agile process that teams should tailor to their needs and experience through a process of "inspect and adapt".
 Just as software should be built incrementally, so should you evolve your agile processes incrementally.
 Feature-flow is one part.

 Feature-flow is an alternative to Scrum sprints.
 Rather than organizing work into fixed time increments, feature-flow organizes